-

 Andy Cooke was a pacey striker and prolific scorer with Newtown who seemed certain to move into fulltime football.
 His chance came when Burnley played a five figure fee for him, since which Andy has made 124 League appearances, scoring 43 goals.

-Moved to Stoke City in for £300 000 December 2000 and most recently linked up with Bradford City in January 2005.
-Has a career record of 76 goals in 280 League appearances prior to the start of the 2005-06 season.
-In February 2006 Andy moved to Darlington where he made another dozen or so League appearances before moving closer to home with Shrewsbury Town in July 2006.
-By March 2008 Andy had added a further 14 goals from 27 starts to his career record which stood at 94 league goals from 274 starts.
+Darlington where he made another dozen or so League appearances before moving closer to home with Shrewsbury Town in July 2006.
+By March 2008 Andy had added a further 14 goals from 27 starts to his career record.

 Dave D'Auria